AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Who will apply `delete` to the object conjured up by the use of `new`?
+Who will call `delete` on the object conjured up by `new`?
 Some usage will make it
 impossible to prevent memory leaks.

 ``` cpp